Keith Bright

-History
+Biography

 Graduating from the University of London, Bright worked for a wide variety of companies including Formica, Sime Darby and Associated Biscuits.

 London Transport

 Bright was headhunted by the Greater London Council (GLC) to lead London Transport, despite having no experience in the transportation industry.
 He was appointed Chairman of the London Transport Executive (LTE) in 1982.
-Underground ridership was declining, and efforts to reduce costs by cutting service, increasing ticket prices or cutting staff were blocked by Unions and the GLC - led by Ken Livingstone.
+Underground ridership was declining, and efforts to reduce costs by cutting service, increasing ticket prices or cutting staff were blocked by Unions and the GLC – led by Ken Livingstone.

 Following political rows between the Conservative government and the GLC, the London Regional Transport Act 1984 removed the transport powers of the GLC, with LTE becoming London Regional Transport.
 Bright remained as chairman, reporting directly to the Secretary of State for Transport.
 Improvements such as the Travelcard, automatic ticket machines and more night buses helped to improve service and increase revenue.
 Expenditure was also cut, with job losses due to the privatisation of London bus services.
 The requirement of taxpayer support was halved to £95m a year, 2 years ahead of schedule.

-By 1987, the Underground was 40% busier than its 1982 low - with future plans for transport improvements such as the Docklands Light Railway and the Jubilee Line Extension well underway.
+By 1987, the Underground was 40% busier than its 1982 low – with future plans for transport improvements such as the Docklands Light Railway and the Jubilee Line Extension well underway.
 In 1987, Bright was knighted for services to London Transport.

 Kings Cross fire

 In 1987, a major fire at King's Cross Underground station killed 31 people.
-Following the fire, Bright offered to resign - however Transport Secretary Paul Channon requested Bright to stay as chairman throughout the subsequent public inquiry.
+Following the fire, Bright offered to resign; however, Transport Secretary Paul Channon requested Bright to stay as chairman throughout the subsequent public inquiry.
 During the inquiry, Bright was criticised for suggesting that an arsonist was to blame for the fire.
 In 1988, the Fennell Report into the fire was published, which revealed serious issues with the safety of the Underground and its management culture.
 Both Bright and Tony Ridley (Chairman of London Underground) resigned.
 He was replaced on an caretaker basis by Sir Neil Shields (1988–89), and then by Sir Wilfrid Newton.
+London Regional Transport subsequently paid Bright £34,000.